 It’s important to always look out for new development techniques.
-Whether we’re designing an entire user experience or programming specific a piece of software, the more current our toolkit, the better our ability to innovate.
+Whether we’re designing an entire user experience or programming a specific piece of software, the more current our toolkit, the better our ability to innovate.
 I’d like to share a new development technique we use at TSG: HTML content control.

-HTML content control has few distinct feature:
+HTML content control has a few distinct features:

 - Variable substitution.

 - Supports most of the standard html features (e.g. tables, paragraphs, fonts).

 - Allows for designing of layouts that might flow to more than one page.

 - Supports embedded variable based logic for inclusion or exclusion of content.